index

 ctfzone{b3_c@R3fuL_w17h_C@cH1ng}

-Really long but nice challenge and I learned about a new web attack.
+Really long, but a nice challenge, and I learned about a new web attack.
 Props to the author.